jplane/DurableStateMachines/README.md

 > The primary feature of statecharts is that states can be organized in a hierarchy:  A statechart is a [state machine](https://statecharts.github.io/what-is-a-state-machine.html) where each state in the state machine may define its own subordinate state machines, called substates.
 Those states can again define substates.

 The utility of traditional state machines goes down as system complexity increases, due to [state explosion](https://statecharts.github.io/state-machine-state-explosion.html).
 Also, state machines by themselves are merely a description of behavior, not behavior itself.
-Statecharts (and StateChartsDotNet) address both of these limitations.
+Statecharts (and DSM) address both of these limitations.

 ## Goals

-StateChartsDotNet aims to provide a full-featured statechart implementation for [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/).
+DSM aims to provide a full-featured statechart implementation for [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/).
 This means you can run state machines locally on your laptop, or anywhere Azure Functions will run (Kubernetes, Azure serverless, edge compute, etc.).

 Some specific design and implementation choices: